zacanger/niddesa/text/generated-translations/mahaniddesa/03-sinhala-google.md

-(iii) Anariya Dhamman Kusala Thamahu means Kusala are the relics of the masses Skilled Institutions Skilled Pratheethaya Samutpadaya Skilled Satipatthnas Skilled samyakpradhana skilled rdhipada skilled sense organs skilled Skilled Bodhisattvas Skilled Paths Skilled Fruits Skilled Nirvana Skilled The experts said.
+(iii) Anariya Dhamman Kusala Thamahu means Kusala are the relics of the masses Skilled Institutions Skilled Pratheethaya Samutpadaya Skilled Satipatthnas Skilled samyakpradhana skilled rdhipada skilled sense organs skilled Skilled Bodhisattvas Skilled Paths Skilled Fruits Skilled Nibbana Skilled The experts said.
 This Dhamma belongs to the ignorant.
 This Dhamma belongs to the Aryans Not at all.
 This Dhamma belongs to the children.
 This Dhamma does not belong to the scholars.
 This Dhamma Of liars.
 This Dhamma is not of men either.
 Even if you say so.